Jobs API

 Each app creates its own instance of the JobManager.
 The get_job_manager method returns the app.

-job_manager = app.get_job_manager()
+job_manager = App.get_job_manager()

 create_job(name, user, groups=None, job_type=None, **kwargs)